yihong1120/Construction-Hazard-Detection/README.md

 - `model_key`: The key identifier for the machine learning model to use.
 - `line_token`: The LINE messaging API token for sending notifications.
 For information on how to obtain a LINE token, please refer to [line_notify_guide_en](docs/en/line_notify_guide_en.md).
 - `run_local`: Boolean value indicating whether to run object detection locally.
+- `language`: The language for notifications and system messages.

 <br>